 Published: April 7, 2016

 Two years ago, when the MSU Global Center for Food Systems Innovation chose to award an innovation grant to PhotosynQ, the young start-up project was entering the always critical proof-of-concept phase.
-Today, the nifty little gadget (better known as the MultispeQ) and its cloud-based data-aggregating platform are being used to battle malnutrition, drought, crop disease, and—yes, that’s right—Godzilla.
+Today, the nifty little gadget (better known as the MultispeQ) and its cloud-based data-aggregating platform called PhotosynQ are being used to battle malnutrition, drought, crop disease, and—yes, that’s right—Godzilla.
 (But we’ll get to that in a moment.)

 What is PhotosynQ?

-Often mistakenly used to describe the MultispeQ device itself, PhotosynQ is actually the parent company that offers a suite of tools and resources that allow educators, researchers, farmers, and citizen scientists to measure plant, soil, water, and environmental parameters from a single, low-cost, handheld device.
-Designed for the field and the lab, the MultispeQ device connects to the PhotosynQ platform to collect data and simplify analysis.
+Often mistakenly used to describe the MultispeQ device itself, PhotosynQ is actually the parent platform that offers a suite of tools and resources that allow educators, researchers, farmers, and citizen scientists to measure plant, soil, water, and environmental parameters.
+The MultispeQ is a low-cost, handheld device that connects to the PhotosynQ platform to allow rapid measurements of many important plant health properties that can be used to enhance plant management and breeding.
 Measurements are instantly available and ready to be analyzed on the PhotosynQ mobile app or website.
-Collaborators can curate data together, across communities and countries, all in one place.
+Collaborators can curate data together, across communities and countries, all in one place, allowing for both hyper-local and global scale analyses of how plants are performing.

 How did the project get off the ground?

-As a renowned researcher of photosynthesis and bioenergetics, David Kramer had been building instruments to measure photosynthesis for years, but when he came to MSU and met Greg Austic—now a research technician and project manager with a background in economics and sociology—their two visions meshed and PhotosynQ was born.
+As a renowned researcher of photosynthesis and bioenergetics, David Kramer had been building instruments to measure photosynthesis for years, and dreamed of building a network of photosynthesis monitors to see how plants worked in the real world.
+He came to MSU in 2010, partly because it offered the possibility of accomplishing this goal.
+At MSU, he met Greg Austic—now a research technician and project manager with a background in economics, sociology and open science—their two visions meshed and PhotosynQ was born.

-“Once we built the device, tested it, and saw what it could do, we started looking for opportunities,” explained Kramer.
+“We started the project with funding from the U.S. Department of Energy (Basic Energy Sciences) to understand how plants capture and store energy through photosynthesis.
+Once we built and tested the device, we saw that it could be used to probe plant health, so we started looking for opportunities for its use in agriculture,” explained Kramer.
 “One of the first opportunities that we came across was this project through GCFSI and the US Agency for International Development.
 What that grant allowed us to do was not only get the technology in the field locally, but also in the field in Africa.
 We were able to put these devices in an environment unfamiliar to us and test their utility to see if they could give us data that was interpretable and potentially useful.”

-With the aid of a 3D printer, the team assembled and distributed 300 devices, about 200 of which found their way to Africa.
-“The first hundred were crap,” Kramer admitted, “but such is the way of the scientific method.”
+To accomplish this, Kramer and his team had to effectively build a complete product development pipeline in his lab.
+“That took a lot of work, and a lot of learning.”
+With the aid of computer aided design, 3D printing, and an eclectic team of researchers, engineers and technicians, and a large community of users, the team assembled and distributed 300 devices, many of which found their way to Africa.
+“The first hundred were crap,” Kramer admitted, “but this was important because we learned how to improve them from the community of users in the field.”

 Manufacturing wasn’t the only thing Kramer and his team learned during that initial phase.
 “More than anything else during that first year in Africa, I’d say we learned more about sociology than technology, Kramer said.
 “Connectivity, the ability to charge the devices, familiarity with mobile phones, randomization: these were the biggest obstacles we had to overcome in that first year.”